You are viewing our Philippines website.

 Mirissa

-The beach town of Mirissa opens in new window is worth visiting for its white-sand beaches alone, but it’s also a great place for whale-watching.
-It is best to go between November to April when the seas are calmer and blue whales are passing by as they migrate from the southern hemisphere to warmer waters for breeding.
+The beach town of Mirissa worth visiting for its white-sand beaches alone, but it’s also a great place for whale-watching.
+It is best to go between November and April, when the seas are calmer and blue whales are passing by as they migrate from the southern hemisphere to warmer waters for breeding.

 Sigiriya